For centuries this synagogue (pictured left) was the center of the Jewish life in our town.

 6:00 pm “Oświęcim synagogues” lecture by dr. Artur Szyndler

-Visualizations of the Great Synagogue Memorial Park:
+Gallery from the inauguration event of the Great Synagogue Memorial Park: